Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 ## For Neo Geo CD (working, validated)

-Get the CD version compatible with the NeoSD Loader, for example [here](https://archive.org/details/fullset-for-neocd-sd-loader).
+Get the CD version compatible with the NeoGeo CD SD Loader, for example [here](https://archive.org/details/fullset-for-neocd-sd-loader).
 It must be a .CUE + .BINs version.
 Patch the track 1 with the [dedicated IPS patch](/Working_toolchain_NGCD/IPS_scripts) and any [good IPS patcher](https://www.marcrobledo.com/RomPatcher.js/).
 You may of course check the CRC32 just in case.

 Summary of CRC32 you should expect before / after patching: